-John Kelly is a retired Marine Corps general who served as the commander of the United States Southern Command, and he was the commanding general of the Multi-National Force in Iraq from 2008 until 2009.
+Before being named President Donald Trump’s chief of staff, John Kelly was already a member of the president’s team, as he was named Trump’s secretary of Homeland Security in January 2017.
+He is a retired Marine Corps general who served as the commander of the United States Southern Command, and he was the commanding general of the Multi-National Force in Iraq from 2008 until 2009.
 Kelly is also the highest ranking military officer to have lost a child in combat.

 Here’s everything you need to know about John Kelly’s son, Robert Michael Kelly.

-1. He Was Killed in Afghanistan After Stepping on a Land Mine
+1. Robert Kelly Was Killed in Afghanistan After Stepping on a Land Mine

 1st Lieutenant Robert Michael Kelly, John Kelly’s son, was killed on November 9, 2010 at the age of 29.
 While leading a platoon of Marines in Sangin, Afghanistan, Kelly died instantly when he stepped on a land mine.